-Committee Functions:
+2. Committee Functions:

-- 1. Promote and support the General Education program on the UWRF campus. - 2.
-Define and review the policies for the General Education course submission procedure. - 3.
-Approve/disapprove courses for the General Education program and communicate these decisions to the campus community. - 4.
-Ensure that the Assessment Committee assesses the General Education Program every 10 years and recommends changes. - 5.
-Carry out a review of General Education courses on a 5-year cycle. - 6.
-Evaluate all assessment results and provide feedback to all relevant parties. - 7.
-Recommend changes in the General Education structure to the Academic Programs and Policies Committee. - 8.
-Promote opportunities for faculty development related to General Education. - 9.
-Develop processes and procedures for removal of General Education courses from the curriculum. - 10.
+- a.
+Promote and support the General Education program on the UWRF campus. - b.
+Define and review the policies for the General Education course submission procedure. - c.
+Approve/disapprove courses for the General Education program and communicate these decisions to the campus community. - d.
+Ensure that the Assessment Committee assesses the General Education Program every 10 years and recommends changes. - e.
+Carry out a review of General Education courses on a 5-year cycle. - f.
+Evaluate all assessment results and provide feedback to all relevant parties. - g.
+Recommend changes in the General Education structure to the Academic Programs and Policies Committee. - h.
+Promote opportunities for faculty development related to General Education. - i.
+Develop processes and procedures for removal of General Education courses from the curriculum. - j.
 Determine whether or not the course offerings for each General Education goal are sufficient to meet student needs.